iBrick/opendaylight-oxygen-setup/README.md

 	sudo ./start-vpn site username password

 	* site is one of rtp, lon, sng or chi
-	* username and password can be found in your dCloud sssion details
+	* username and password can be found in your dCloud session details

 	(note that your unix account will need sudo privileges)